Stewartside/NextBB/FEATURE_COMPARISON.md

    - Thread pinning (schema support, display only)
    - Thread locking (schema support, display only)
    - View count tracking (increments on thread view, works for all users)
+   - Thread updated timestamp (updates when new replies are posted)
-   - Thread listing with author and timestamps
+   - Thread listing with author and timestamps (ordered by updatedAt)

 4. **Posts/Replies**
    - Create replies to threads